 Day 5: Inca Trail

-After completing the most challenging and strenuous portion of the Inca Trail, you will enjoy a very pleasant 5-hour hike to the trail's last campsite.
-During the day, you will experience different habitats, stunning panoramic views of the Vilcabamba Mountain range, and majestic Inca monuments such as Phuyupatamarka (City in the Clouds), Intipata (Terraces of the Sun) before lunch.
-Lunch will be served at the campsite, and you will have the afternoon free to shower, chase llamas, explore the spectacular Inca site of Wiñawayna, and have an early farewell dinner with a special surprise!
+After completing the most difficult and demanding section of the Inca Trail, you will begin on a 5-hour hike to the Inca Trail's last campsite.
+You'll travel through several ecosystems, enjoy amazing panoramic views of the Vilcabamba Mountain range, and explore majestic Inca monuments like Phuyupatamarca, known as the 'City in the Clouds,' and Intipata, known as the 'Terraces of the Sun,' before arriving at the campsite for lunch.
+Enjoy the afternoon by taking a shower, interacting with llamas, exploring the beautiful Inca site of Wiñawayna, and participating in an early farewell dinner replete with a special surprise!

 • Campsite elevation: 2600 m – 8530 ft